cloudfour/guides/npm/README.md

-# Setting up your computer to publish to npm
+# Setting up your computer to publish to npm (only necessary the first time)

 Prerequisites: [Node.js](https://github.com/creationix/nvm#installation) with npm version 5.7.0+ (required for `npm ci` to work)